StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 #### Set application configuration via Helm

-Of course, your application might (and should) [be configurable through the environment](https://12factor.net/config) where it is running.
+Of course, applications might (and should) [be configurable through the environment](https://12factor.net/config) where they are running on.
 The demo app is no different and exposes several configurations via [Helm values](https://helm.sh/docs/chart_best_practices/values/).

-Let's create a user-supplied values file that will override a few default values to deploy another instance of our application that will act as a `central`:
+I will create a user-supplied values file that will override a few default values to deploy another instance of the application that will act as a `central` (more on what exactly this means at the end of this post):

 ```shell
 cat <<EOF > central-overrides.yml